google/fhir-data-pipes/README.md

     used for GCP FHIR stores.
 -   `fileParquetPath` - The file path to write Parquet files to, e.g., `./tmp/parquet/`.
--   `secondsToFlushParquetFiles` - The number of seconds to wait before flushing all Parquet writers with non-empty content to files.
-Use `0` to disable.
-    Default: `3600`.
--   `rowGroupSizeForParquetFiles` - The approximate size in bytes of the row-groups in Parquet files.
-When this size is reached, the content is flushed to disk.
-This is not used if there are less than 100 records.
-Use `0` to use the default Parquet row-group size.
-Default: `0`.

 ## Batch mode